Mac Tutorials

 • A write speed of around 128Mbps.

-3. Buy more storage via iCloud
+3. Buy more disk space via iCloud

 Here’s how to buy more storage on your Mac via iCloud: